PH Meters

 pH meters for chemical testing are essential tools used to measure the acidity or alkalinity of a solution by quantifying the concentration of hydrogen ions (H+).
 They play a crucial role in various scientific, industrial, and environmental applications, helping to assess the pH levels of liquids accurately.
 Here’s an overview of pH meters:

-Working Principle
+Working Principles

 • pH meters for chemical testing operate based on the principle of electrochemistry.